-Well, obviously they are locally owned by an Amish family and they are completely family run.
+Well, first they are locally owned by a Mennonitefamily and they are completely family run.

 I believe most of the plants and veggies that are sold are started in their own greenhouses.
 There are at least 5 greenhouses that you can see when you drive up to the building.